 Use the Roman numerals chart in section one and the conversions in section two to teach how to make Roman numerals on a clock.

 Wikipedia has a great description of the Roman numeral clock face at the end of its article.

 It mentions several good reasons why many clock faces have the i four times instead of the iv at the fourth hour:

 Who would have thought that Roman numerals on clocks use IIII instead of IV?

 These are thoughts that I had not known and thought that you would like to know them, too.
 They make teaching Roman numerals fun.

 I'd never paid attention to the IIII before reading the article at Wikipedia's Roman Numeral Clock Face article.
 Wikipedia also has an excellent history of Roman numerals from them actually having derived from ordinal tally marks to becoming the numerals we use today.

-Our printable clock face worksheet has the numerals turned level for the convenience of little learners (and a few of the rest of us :-).
+Our printable clock face worksheet has the Roman numerals on the clock turned level for the convenience of little learners, and a few of the rest of us. :-)

 Use this Roman numerals chart for easy reference.
 Print it on card stock to use as a Math poster.
 I also have a chart that your students can use to copy the seven numerals - see more worksheets below.

 Using a chart is only necessary until you know the values of the seven numerals and can translate them using addition and subtraction.
 Memorization is key, although it is no big deal to look it up.